centrifugal/centrifuge/README.md

 	log.Printf("%s: %v", e.Message, e.Fields)
 }

 // Authentication middleware.
-Centrifuge expects Credentials
-// with current user ID.
-func auth(h http.Handler) http.Handler {
+Centrifuge expects Credentials with current user ID. func auth(h http.Handler) http.Handler {
 	return http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) {
 		ctx := r.Context()
-		// Put authentication credentials into context.
-Since we don't have
+		// Put authentication credentials into request Context.
+Since we don't
-		// any session backend here – simply set user ID as empty string.
+		// have any session backend yet – simply set user ID as empty string.
 		// Users with empty ID called anonymous users, in real app you should
 		// decide whether anonymous users allowed to connect to your server
 		// or not.
-There is also another way to set Credentials - ClientConnecting
+There is also another way to set Credentials - returning them
-		// handler which is called after client sent first command to server
+		// from ConnectingHandler which is called after client sent first command
-		// called Connect.
-Without Credentials set connection won't be accepted. cred := &centrifuge.Credentials{
+		// to server called Connect.
+Without Credentials set connection won't be
+		// accepted.
+		cred := &centrifuge.Credentials{
 			UserID: "",
 		}